yabinmeng/jupyter_sparkr/README.md

 ### Install DSE Binaries

-It is needed to install DSE binaries on the client node so Jupyter R kernel can pick up the right DSE libraries for utilizing DSE SparkR funcationality.
+It is needed to install DSE binaries on the client node so Jupyter R kernel can pick up the right DSE libraries to utilize DSE SparkR funcationality.
 You can use any supported installation method (linux package, tarball, etc.) to install DSE binaries on the client node.
-But please make sure do NOT start DSE service because all we need here is proper DSE libraries.
+But please make sure do NOT start DSE service because all we need here are DSE libraries.
 In my test, I use linux ATP package installation method that can be found at: https://docs.datastax.com/en/install/6.7/install/installDEBdse.html

 ### Install Jupyter